cloud-elements/devportal/docs/legacy/formulas/faqs.md

 * Have you created an instance of the formula?
 * Is the trigger's element instance active?
 * If the trigger is an event type, are events enabled for the trigger's element instance?
-* If you click on "Events" in the LHS of the Console UI, can you see that we are receiving events for this element instance?
+* If you click on "Events" in <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ce-ui}}">Cloud Elements</a>, can you see that we are receiving events for this element instance?
 * Are both the formula and formula instance set to "active"?
-* If you click on "Executions" in the LHS of the Console UI, can you see that it's running but failing somewhere?
+* If you click on "Executions" in Cloud Elements, can you see that it's running but failing somewhere?
 * Is it a full moon? (jokes...)

 ## **How fast do formulas run?**